 Organic fertilizer is a plus for firing off poor soil, but it is expensive.
 There are two other very inexpensive household products that you can use to really charge your soil, promote growth, make fruit sweeter, reduce some weeds, release the bound-up vitamins and minerals in the soil, promote world peace… well, I’m getting a little carried away, but not by too much.

 Epsom salt is inexpensive and readily available.
 It is recommended for tomatoes, peppers and roses, but I use it around citrus trees, in the veggie beds, and anywhere leaves are looking sickly.
 The Epsom salt bag recommends sprinkling 2 tablespoons around the base of each plant, so you can see a little goes a long way.
 It is also a wonderful bath salt which eases sore muscles and leaches impurities from your skin (often recommended as a diet aid because of this).
 (Also if you have a greywater system, your magnesium-enriched bathwater will flow out to nutrify your plants!
 Such a deal!)
 Some sites tell you never to take it internally; the bag and others recommend it for… let’s say… loosening things up inside.
 It is also used as a curdling agent in making tofu.
 There is a relationship between calcium and magnesium whether it be in the soil or in our bodies.
-They need each other in a ratio of about 2:1 calcium to magnesium for best absorption.
+Taking too much calcium without enough magnesium can lead to many health problems such as arthritis and hardening of the arteries.
+Don’t take more than a ratio of 2:1.
 (Dairy products don’t have that ratio, so if you drink milk you may not be absorbing the amount of calcium you thought you were).
 Also, calcium and potassium compete with magnesium for uptake into roots, and even though your soil samples may indicate enough magnesium your plants may not be receiving enough.
+If you have heavy clay soil, you could have a ratio as high as 7:1, yet in sandy soil you need more magnesium to hold soil together so you can go to about 3:1.
 Here are some good sites for looking into the science behind it if you’re interested: National Gardening Association, a book excerpt here which goes into more details about how its made and how to use it medicinally, and even a site about how to make crafts with it.

 Also, don’t let the name confuse you.
 Epsom salt is Magnesium sulfate, not salt as in table salt which is Sodium chloride.
 Applying Epsom salt to the ground is not like applying, well, salt.
 Applying Sodium chloride to your soil is to kill it.
 I’ve read and overheard inexperienced gardeners say that they’ve poured salt on weeds because, after all, it comes from the ground so it shouldn’t do any damage.
 Ummm, no. Invading armies would salt the fields of their enemies so they couldn’t grow crops there for decades.
 Heavy salt in the soil is a huge problem (which, of course, if you’ve been paying attention to past blogs you know can be readily solved by….. what?
 I’ll give you a chance to fill that in and reveal the answer at the end!)